ncrptd/mark-eleven-is-your-birthday-lucky/README.md

 * Select your Date of birth
 * Enter you lucky number
-* Click on Check Number
+* Click on Check Number Button
 * Output will be shown below the Check Number Button

 ## Programming Language: